michelegargiulo/Witchery-Companion/README.md

   - **[Moving Earth]** Tweak to disable voiding blocks above the ritual.
 This will make the ritual stop (fail) when there is not enough space above to move the terrain upwards
   - **[Moving Earth]** Tweak refund policy to modify the cases in which the ritual refunds the player
-    - **0**: Never refound - even if the ritual fails to move terrain, even by 1 block, it won't refund the player
+    - **0**: Never refund - even if the ritual fails to move terrain, even by 1 block, it won't refund the player
     - **1**: Refund if partial - if the ritual does not move the blocks all the way up, it will refund the player
     - **2**: Refund on fail - only refund the player when the ritual could not move any block
   - **[Moving Earth]** Tweak to configure a blacklist of blockstates that the ritual should not move
-  - **[Moving Earth]** Tweak to configure indicators of failure (smoke paticles and sounds) will be generated near the unmovable block
+  - **[Moving Earth]** Tweak to configure indicators of failure (smoke particles and sounds) will be generated near the unmovable block
 - **Dimensions**
-  - **[Spirit World]** Tweak to modify spawn cap of Nigthmare entities around each player
+  - **[Spirit World]** Tweak to modify spawn cap of Nightmare entities around each player
   - **[Spirit World]** Tweak to modify spawn cooldown of Nightmares
   - **[Spirit World]** Tweak to modify default dimension ID to 11 (configurable)
   - **[Torment]** Tweak to modify default dimension ID to 12 (configurable)